frasertweedale/blog-fp/posts/2022-09-23-ffi-safety-and-gc.md

 [notmuch]: https://notmuchmail.org/

 An application could attempt to open a database multiple times.
 This might be intentional.
-Or this could occur because there is an unreferenced database handle whose finalizer has not yet been executed.
+Or it could occur when there is an unreferenced database handle whose finalizer has not yet been executed.

-*libnotmuch* uses locks to prevent multiple read/write sessions to a single database.  `notmuch_database_open` blocks if the lock is held.
-In the event of *accidental* multiple open this isn't a problem, because GC will eventually occur, finalizers will run and the lock will be released.
+*libnotmuch* uses locks to prevent multiple read-write sessions to a single database.  `notmuch_database_open` blocks if the lock is already held.
+In the case of *accidental* multiple open this isn't a problem because GC will eventually occur, finalizers will run and the lock will be released.

 **Except it won't, because GHC prevents garbage collection during